way-cooler/way-cooler/README.md

 ## On the AUR

-@vinipsmaker was kind enough to provide AUR packages:
+@vinipsmaker and @timidger maintain our AUR packages:

 [way-cooler][way-cooler-aur]